twibiral/obsidian-execute-code/README.md

 ## Warning
 Do not execute code from sources you don't know or code you don't understand.
 Executing code can cause irrepairable damage.

+## Known Problems
+- Missing when `run` button after switching the theme: Try to close and reopen your notes and wait for a few minutes.
+It seems like obsidian doesn't call the postprocessors after the theme switch.

 ## Future Work
 - Find better way to show that the program is running (for example a loading sign).